LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 - __Functionality__

-  Try the new changes, does it do what it is supposed to do?
+  Try the new changes on your machine, does it do what it is supposed to do?
-  Do other functions related to this still work?
+  Has nothing else accidentally broken because of this change?
   Try to abuse/break the new changes, better to find problems now than to have users find them.

 ### Planning bug-fixes and new features
 The AB team should schedule and prioritize bug-fixes and new features to be added to AB.
-By adding milestones to issues and pull-requests, it becomes clear to the community and other developers and maintainers What is planned for when.
+By adding milestones to issues and pull-requests, it becomes clear to the community and other developers and maintainers what is planned for when.
+Using milestones also allows us to keep a log of when certain things have been added or removed from AB.
+While the releases changelog shows merged pull-requests, the milestones will also show issues that have been closed in a certain version making it easier to track when changes were made.

 #### Regular checks for dependency problems
 AB has a [canary install](https://github.com/LCA-ActivityBrowser/activity-browser/actions/workflows/install-canary.yaml)